MicrosoftDocs/Devices-docs/surface-hub/troubleshoot-access-to-settings-app-surface-hub.md

 - [On-premises AD (Active Directory)](#on-premises-ad)
 - [Local account administrator](#local-admin---no-device-affiliation)

-> [!TIP]
-> If you have an admin account that can access Settings, you can verify device affiliation in Settings > Surface Hub > Accounts.

 ## Azure Active Directory (AAD)

 By default, when Surface Hub is joined to AAD, only an account designated as a Global Administrator (GA) in your Azure tenant can access Settings.
 If unable to access Settings, check the following: